Chocolate Peppermint Bark Cookies

 These chocolate peppermint bark cookies are just what the doctor ordered!

-They have a rich and fudgy texture that is packed full of semi-sweet chocolate chunks and chopped up white chocolate peppermint chips.
+They have a rich and fudgy texture packed with semi-sweet chocolate chunks and chopped-up white chocolate peppermint chips.

 It’s an expected Christmas flavor all rolled together in one little cookie.

-This reminds me that I need to text my new neighbors to see if they have any food allergies.
-I’m planning on putting together a little cookie tray and I would hate to give them something they couldn’t eat.
+This reminds me that I must text my new neighbors to see if they have food allergies.
+I plan on putting together a little cookie tray, but I would hate to give them something they couldn’t eat.

-Of course, this cookie will make an appearance along with my brown sugar pecan toffee, peanut butter buckeyes, caramel Nutella crisp cookies, and my praline pecans!
+Of course, this cookie will appear with my brown sugar pecan toffee, peanut butter buckeyes, caramel Nutella crisp cookies, and my praline pecans!

 chocolate peppermint bark cookies are a white plate